chungvle/polymer-compo/README.md

 ## Demo

 Our demo is called CityInfo.
 It uses Flickr to show information, e.g. photos, about a city.
-It's been verified to work in Chrome.
+It's been verified to work in Chrome and Firefox.

 To run the demo, follow the steps below:
    1. install polyserve